Zenika/dtools/README.md

 Most current `docker` commands are implemented, see way below on what's part of this client and what is not.

+**Please see MAPPINGS.md to see which docker command is implemented so far and how it translates with dtools**
 <H2>How to use</H2>
 Basically, you use `dtools` as you use `docker` .
 What is more obvious is that the output is a bit changed from the official docker client, but otherwise both are similar.